Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-if $\ell +i \ge 2(m+i) + 1$ for $1 \le i < \Gamma(\ell,m,\beta)$.
-Also observe that $\frac{m + n_i}{\ell + n_i} > \beta$ implies $n_i > \frac{\beta \ell - m }{1-\beta}$.
-All that remains is to show that for $\beta \in (0,\frac{1}{2}]$ the constraint $\ell +i \ge 2(m+i) + 1$ is satisfied for $1 \le i < \Gamma(\ell,m,\beta)$.
-To show this, we observe that if $i < \ell - 2m$, then $\ell + i \ge 2(m+i)+1$.
-Thus, the constraint is satisfied if $\Gamma(\ell,m,\beta) \le \ell - 2m$.
-Since $\frac{\beta \ell - m }{1-\beta} \le \ell - 2m$ for all $\beta \in (0, \frac{1}{2}]$, we get the desired bound. \end{proof}
+if $\ell +i \ge 2(j+i) + 1$ for $1 \le i < \Gamma(\ell,j,\beta)$.
+Also observe that $\frac{j + n_i}{\ell + n_i} > \beta$ implies $n_i > \frac{\beta \ell - j }{1-\beta}$.
+All that remains is to show that for $\beta \in (0,\frac{1}{2}]$ the constraint $\ell +i \ge 2(j+i) + 1$ is satisfied for $1 \le i < \Gamma(\ell,j,\beta)$.
+To show this, we observe that if $i < \ell - 2j$, then $\ell + i \ge 2(j+i)+1$.
+Thus, the constraint is satisfied if $\Gamma(\ell,j,\beta) \le \ell - 2j$.
+Since $\frac{\beta \ell - j }{1-\beta} \le \ell - 2j$ for all $\beta \in (0, \frac{1}{2}]$, we get the desired bound. \end{proof}

 We can think of the variables $n_i$ and $n_d$ as the numbers of insertions and deletions into our data structure.
-Thus, $\Gamma(\ell,m,\beta)$ indicates the number of updates that can occur in a range containing $\ell$ points before a colour $c$ with $m$ occurrences can become a $\beta$-majority.
-We can now prove the following lemma:
+Thus, $\Gamma(\ell,j,\beta)$ represents the number of updates that can occur in a range containing $\ell$ points before a colour $c$ with $j$ occurrences can possibly become a $\beta$-majority.
+We next prove the following lemma: